-Our other product candidates are TRC205, a preclinical endoglin antibody for the treatment of fibrotic diseases, TRC102, which is a small molecule that is in Phase 2 clinical development for the treatment of mesothelioma and glioblastoma, and two compounds that we licensed from Janssen Pharmaceutica N.V.
-(Janssen) in September 2016: TRC253, which is a small molecule for which we initiated a Phase 1/2 clinical trial for the treatment of metastatic castration-resistant prostate cancer in March 2017, and TRC694, a small molecule in pre-clinical development for the treatment of myeloma.
-In March 2014, Santen Pharmaceutical Co.
-Ltd. (Santen) licensed from us exclusive worldwide rights to develop and commercialize our endoglin antibodies for ophthalmology indications, and in July 2017 Santen initiated dosing in a Phase 2 clinical trial of DE-122 in wet AMD.
+Our other product candidates are TRC102, which is a small molecule that is in Phase 2 clinical development for the treatment of mesothelioma and glioblastoma, and two compounds that we licensed from Janssen in September 2016: TRC253, which is a small molecule in a Phase 1/2 clinical trial for the treatment of metastatic castration-resistant prostate cancer, and TRC694, a small molecule in pre-clinical development for the treatment of hematologic malignancies, including myeloma.

 TRC102 is a small molecule in clinical development to reverse resistance to specific chemotherapeutics by inhibiting base-excision repair, or BER.
-In initial clinical trials of more than 100 patients, TRC102 has shown good tolerability and promising anti-tumor activity, in combination with alkylating and antimetabolite chemotherapy in the treatment of lung cancer and glioblastoma.
+In initial clinical trials of more than 100 patients, TRC102 has shown good tolerability and promising anti-tumor activity in combination with alkylating and antimetabolite chemotherapy in the treatment of lung cancer and glioblastoma.
 TRC102 began Phase 2 testing in mesothelioma in combination with the approved chemotherapeutic Alimta in 2015 and began Phase 2 testing in glioblastoma in combination with the approved chemotherapeutic Temodar in 2016.
-TRC102 is also being studied in three Phase 1 or Phase 1/2 clinical trials: in combination with Alimta and cisplatin in mesothelioma patients, in combination with chemoradiation in lung cancer patients, and in combination with Temodar in ovarian, lung and colorectal cancer patients.
-All current TRC102 trials are sponsored and funded by the National Cancer Institute, or NCI.
+TRC102 is also being studied in three Phase 1 clinical trials: in combination with Alimta and cisplatin in mesothelioma patients, in combination with chemoradiation in lung cancer patients, and in combination with Temodar in ovarian, lung and colorectal cancer patients.
+All current TRC102 trials are sponsored and funded by the National Cancer Institute (NCI).
 We retain global rights to develop and commercialize TRC102 in all indications.